benfjohnson/developer-dot/communications/communications-api-integration-checklist.md

     background-color: #ffffff; }
 </style>

-# Certified for Avalara AvaTax for Communications
+<p>AvaTax for Communications API Integration Checklist to have your integration <a href="http://developer.avalara.com/certification/"> certified by Avalara</a> we have outlined the areas of integration that are necessary to ensure a stable and robust customer experience using AvaTax for Communication with your application.
+To be certified for Avalara AvaTax for Communications, all of the items with an R in the Required column listed below are required elements that must be present in your integration.</p>

-AvaTax for Communications API Integration Checklist to have your integration <a href="http://developer.avalara.com/certification/"> certified by Avalara</a> we have outlined the areas of integration that are necessary to ensure a stable and robust customer experience using AvaTax for Communication with your application.
-To be certified for Avalara AvaTax for Communications, all of the items with an R in the Required column listed below are required elements that must be present in your integration.
+<h4>Certified for Avalara AvaTax for Communications</h4>

 <h3> AFC General </h3>